In this article

 Table of contents

-The annual percentage rate is the yearly interest you pay on a card.
-A 0% APR offer means that the card, or in some cases a loan, charges no interest for an introductory period on purchases, balance transfers, or both.
+The annual percentage rate is the yearly interest you pay on a credit card.
+A 0% APR credit card means that the card, or in some cases a loan, charges no interest for an introductory period on purchases, balance transfers, or both.
 However, although no payments are required during the introductory period, interest charges will begin to accrue after that period ends, and these can be substantial.

-It is particularly important to make your payments on time, because a late or missed usually triggers an end to the 0% APR period, and you start being charged the normal variable interest rate on the balance.
-This can be from 15% to 21% on business credit card offers for individuals with good credit, and that figure is likely to continue to rise as central bankers raise interest rates to combat inflation.
+It's particularly important to make your payments on time, because a late or missed usually triggers an end to the 0% APR period, and you start being charged the normal variable interest rate on the balance.
+This can be from 15% to 21% on business credit card offers for individuals with good credit.

 How do 0% APR credit cards work?